Hellbufl/celestial/README.md

 # Installation
 1. Download the [latest release](https://github.com/Hellbufl/celestial/releases)
+    > Google Chrome blocks the download, use Firefox instead
 2. Put it in your game folder next to NieRAutomata.exe
 3. Rename "celestial.dll" to one of the [Supported Files](#supported-files)